Sewer Lateral Repair and New Sewer Lateral Construction

-What do I do once I obtain this permit?
+What do I do once I obtain a permit?

 INSTALLATION REQUIREMENTS FOR 4” LATERALS

 The requirements provided by the District's Ordinance 96 in the Tamalpais Community Services District and must be adhered to in the construction of new sewer laterals.

 1. A permit must be obtained at the office of the Tamalpais Community Services District.